fablabnk/PCB-SummerSchool/SESSION2.md

 ## Topics for Today

-- Introduction Round
+- _Introduction Round_
 - Recap of Last Week's Workflow
 - Silkscreening and Other Artistic Techniques
 - It's "Choose a End-Goal Project" Time :)
 - How to Make a Schematic
-- Session Break
+- _Session Break_
 - Supported Project Work

 ## Recap of Workflow

-1. Make schematic, perform ERC check
+1. Make a schematic, perform ERC check
-	- done for us today - more on this next week!
+	- More on this today!
 2. Assign footprints to components
 	- Through-hole vs surface mount
 	- Perform physical component check (calipers out!)
-3. Setup Your Board
+3. Setup your board
 	- In PCB Editor go to "File -> Board Setup" and pay attention to:
 		- Board Stackup: "Board Editor Layers" and "Physical Stackup" pages
 		- Design Rules: Constraints (ideally should match [JLCPCB capabilities](https://jlcpcb.com/capabilities/pcb-capabilities))